tortus/business_catalyst/README.md

 end
 ```

+__Refer to https://github.com/tortus/business_catalyst/wiki for the complete list of columns.__

 ### Returning Ruby data types in your methods

 In general, you can define your methods to return Ruby types such as Array,